 KALAMAZOO, Mich.—"I have been bullied, knocked unconscious, called every name in the book.
 I can go on and on about the terrible experiences that I've had that made me want to hide and hate that aspect of myself," says Marshall Kilgore, an openly bisexual WMU student.
 "If there was not the Office of LBGT Student Services, and if I had not decided to go to WMU, I would have been in hiding because I didn't have any support."

 By all measures, Kilgore is a remarkable young man.
-A senior majoring in political science as well as communication, the Comstock Park native holds leadership roles in a number of organizations, both on and off campus.
+A junior majoring in political science as well as communication, the Comstock Park native holds leadership roles in a number of organizations, both on and off campus.
 It's a success story that might be much different had he not found the courage to be honest about his identity—both to himself and to others.

 "You can't go through academia and get your degree without feeling comfortable with you are," he says, "because (your sexuality) is something that you don't get to turn on and off."